 Sandals or open toed shoes – Wearing these will allow air movement and help keep feet dry.
 They also expose your feet to light, which fungus cannot tolerate.
 Socks with moisture wicking material also help as well.

-If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, and Skaneateles, NY.
+If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
 We offer the newest diagnostic tools and technology to treat your foot and ankle needs.Read more about Toenail Fungus